-In both Super Smash Bros.
-4 and Super Smash Bros.
-Ultimate, once equipment or a Spirit is given to an amiibo, it cannot be recovered (even if the amiibo itself is not saved afterward).
+In both 4 and Ultimate, equipment or Spirits given to Figure Players cannot be recovered in any way, even if their progress is not saved afterward.
 Both equipment and Spirits must be obtained by playing single player modes.
-Custom parts can be collected from Master Orders or Crazy Orders in Super Smash Bros. for Wii U (or Trophy Rush in Super Smash Bros. for Nintendo 3DS); Spirits serve as rewards in World of Light or the Spirit Board in Ultimate.
-Furthermore, both equipment and Spirits can be received as gifts after training an amiibo and scanning it in the amiibo menu.
+Custom parts can be collected from Master Orders, Crazy Orders, and Trophy Rush in Super Smash Bros.
+4, while Spirits can be obtained through the Spirit Board or World of Light in Super Smash Bros.
+Ultimate.
+Equipment and Spirits can also be received as gifts for training amiibo (in their respective games).

 In Super Smash Bros.
-Ultimate, an amiibo’s Attack and Defense (and not Speed) can be enhanced with Spirits.
-Unlike Smash 4, an amiibo’s maximum stat point total decreases if it uses Spirit effects.
-With no Spirit effects, an amiibo’s maximum stat total is 5000; with all three slots filled, the total is lowered to 4200.
-Some Spirit effects occupy more than one slot; for example, Armor Knight occupies two slots and Super Armor occupies all three.
+Ultimate, the Speed stat was entirely removed, meaning Spirits can only boost an FP’s Attack and Defense stats.
+Unlike in 4, Figure Players’ maximum stat total decreases as they equip more bonus effects.
+With no Spirit effects equipped, an FP’s maximum stat total is 5000, and with all three slots filled, the total is lowered to 4200.
+Certain Spirit effects now occupy multiple slots; for example, Armor Knight occupies two and Super Armor occupies all three.

-Within weeks of Super Smash Bros. for Wii U’s release a viable setup was brought to light by Amiibo Trainer.
-It was known as the Rock-Paper-Scissors build, and consisted of Critical-hit capability, Explosive perfect shield, and Improved escapability.
-It is to this day considered the most powerful setup for an amiibo in Smash 4; however, Critical-hit capability and Explosive perfect shield were soon banned.
-In the late Smash 4 metagame, most amiibo ran Auto-heal capability, Lifesteal, and Improved escapability.
+Within a few weeks of Super Smash Bros. for Wii U’s release, a viable bonus setup was brought to light by Amiibo Trainer.
+It was called the “Rock-Paper-Scissors” build, and consisted of Critical-hit capability, Explosive perfect shield, and Improved escapability.
+To this day, the “Rock-Paper-Scissors” build is considered the most powerful setup for Figure Players in Smash 4.
+However, Critical-hit capability and Exploisive perfect shield were soon banned, forcing trainers to come up with new bonus setups.
+By the end of 4’s metagame, Auto-heal capability and Lifesteal had become standard practice.
 Other viable bonus effects included Improved launch ability and Hyper smash attacks.
 A full list of bonus effects and their modifiers can be found on SmashWiki.